 Fishing is a great way to get food in the wild, but it takes some know-how.
 If you know how to fish correctly, then your next camping trip will be well-stocked with fresh-caught protein!
 Some people use fishing rods made out of branches instead of metal hooks and lines because they don’t have any other means to catch their prey.

-If you are a great outdoor enthusiastic, you must first create an appropriate pole-type lure (fly) so that when something does take notice, it’ll stay hooked up without being pulled underwater, then catch the fish and enjoy eating a delicious meal at the campsite.
+If you are a great outdoor enthusiast, you must first create an appropriate pole-type lure (fly) so that when something does take notice, it’ll stay hooked up without being pulled underwater, then catch the fish and enjoy eating a delicious meal at the campsite.

 As you know, navigation is one of the most important aspects of surviving in the wild since many dangers can befall you without moving around and seeing where you are going.
 Both Navigation methods, including relative and true navigation, help locate the landmark and keep you safe.

-All you need is basic knowledge of latitude, longitude, time zones, seasons/astronomy.
+All you need is basic knowledge of latitude, longitude, time zones, and seasons/astronomy.
 When venturing out on a trip, it is important to have several navigational tools on hand to choose the right equipment for the conditions being faced.

 The shelter is a fundamental part of bushcraft.
 Without it, you are vulnerable to the elements such as wind and rain that can make things challenging to survive in an unforgiving wilderness where temperatures change quickly with little warning.
 There is no one-size-fits-all type of protection from these weather conditions.

 Still, there are many different types available depending on your needs, from lean-tos utilizing tarps as roofs with only minimal protection against rain/snowfall.

 This goes all the way up into more advanced techniques such as cutting down trees then bending them over inside an existing enclosure like a cabin style sheltering made out of logs cooked over hot coals then covered using leaves, etc. making it both warmer at night time but also providing additional support.